 K. Inspection of Moorings.
 Each mooring shall be lifted by the owner for inspection by the Harbormaster at least once every two years and shall be repaired so as to be in good condition before being replaced; provided, that the Harbormaster may require any mooring to be lifted at any time when deemed necessary to assure it is in good condition.
-If the permittee has such lifting performed by a marine contractor, then the Harbormaster may authorize such contractor to inspect the mooring on behalf of Commented [JC25]: If the mooring permittee cannot be reached, and the property is causing a nuisance to others or the sea lions are causing damage, the Harbormaster may install temporary deterrents and recover associated costs with such measures.

-the Harbormaster and certify the results to the Harbormaster in writing.
+If the permittee has such lifting performed by a marine contractor, then the Harbormaster may authorize such contractor to inspect the mooring on behalf of the Harbormaster and certify the results to the Harbormaster in writing.
 The permittee shall pay the costs of any inspection performed by a contractor on behalf of the Harbormaster.